 This post is a part of How To Ship Maintainable Product series

-At first glance unit testing seems to not provide business value.
+At first glance, unit testing seems to not provide business value.
 From the product perspective unit tests can be considered as a waste of time, resources and money.
-Especially when a company barely validates business idea with a MVP prototype.
+Especially when a company barely validates business idea with an MVP prototype.
 Having such context in mind we need to have really good arguments for implementing unit tests.

 Purpose of unit tests

 Unit tests have several reasons to exists:

 - Guide developers to implement components in a loosely coupled way - developers need to write code in a testable manner.

 - Provides an automated way to do regression tests - test can be executed automatically on Continous Integration server.

 - Gives the developer living documentation on how to use units in application - test provides a sample of component usage.